nsilz44/ThreeJsCWK/README.md

 'WASD' To move the camera up,left,back,forwards.

 ### Where boilerplate code comes from
-Imported the wepbackconfig and basic threejs boilerplate code in entry.js and basiclights.js from https://github.com/edwinwebb/three-seed.
+Imported the wepbackconfig and basic threejs boilerplate code in entry.js and basiclights.js from E. Webb, Three Seed, (2013), GitHub repository, https://github.com/edwinwebb/three-seed.

-All other js and image files are made by me.
+All other js and image files are made by me in /src/objects folder.